ou-ecolab/ecopad/README.md

      Since the celery workers receive their tasks by installing them from a remote git-hub repository, we are forced to commit and push all the experimental changes to the repository that contains our tasks (in our case [ecopadq](https://github.com/ou-ecolab/ecopadq).) before we even know that they will work.
      If we would directly push them to the main branch of this repository, we would create a bunch of intermediate commits, that would neither work nor have a decent commit message.
-Although we could later (after our final commit has achieved our goal) combine our little commits to one (by using git rebase and squash) and write a descriptive summary commit message, this practice of 'rewriting history' is actually strongly discouraged for all repositories except our local one.
+Although we could later (after our final commit has achieved our goal) combine our little commits to one (by using git rebase and squash) and write a descriptive summary commit message, this practice of 'rewriting history' is actually strongly discouraged for all publicly shared repositories.
    - Solution:

 ### Fortran Task Tutorial